 What is an orphan page and is it bad for SEO?

-An orphan page is an important concept to consider when building a website.
-It refers to a page within the site structure which is not linked to from any other page.
-This means that visitors cannot find it through navigation, or via internal links from other pages.
-It’s difficult to discover such pages for search engines, as well.
+An orphan page is a key concept to consider when building a site.
+It’s a page within the site structure that’s not linked to from anywhere else.
+Visitors can’t find it through navigation or internal links from other pages.
+It’s hard for search engines to find those pages too.

 Orphan pages are important because they can be missed easily while performing SEO and UX audits, impacting website performance and preventing potential customers from reaching valuable content.
 Therefore, finding orphan pages and creating appropriate internal linking will ensure the most successful results both in terms of user experience and SEO performance.